Succoth-benoth

-The "men" from each of these five cities ("national groups" - NIV) made its own gods and set them up in the shrines of the land, mixing it with the worship of Jehovah.
+The "men" from each of these five cities set up their gods in the shrines of the land, mixing it with the worship of Yahweh.
 "The men of Babylon made Succoth Benoth, the men of Cuthah made Nergal, the men of Hamath made Ashima, the Avvites made Nibhaz and Tartak, and the Sepharvites ...
-Adrammelech and Anamelech."
+Adrammelech and Anammelech."
 (2 Kings 17:30-31) The Bible says that these deities were idols, although the Samaritans were not punished because they worshipped the God of the Israelites as well.

-Like Ashima, the identity of Succoth-benoth is unknown.
-Hayim Tawil noted that Bànitu (Akkadian: 𒁀𒉌𒌈 Ba.ni.TUM, "the creaturess") was an epithet of Ishtar in Nineveh, and postulated the name "Succoth-benoth" was a Hebrew rendition of a Neo-Babylonian or Neo-Assyrian divine name meaning "the image of Bànitu".
+The identity of Succoth-benoth is unknown.
+Hayim Tawil noted that Bànitu (Akkadian: 𒁀𒉌𒌈 Ba.ni.TUM, "the female creature") was an epithet of Ishtar in Nineveh, and postulated the name "Succoth-benoth" was a Hebrew rendition of a Neo-Babylonian or Neo-Assyrian divine name meaning "the image of Bànitu".

 According to b.
-Sanhedrin, Succoth Benoth was a Hen; according to y.
-Avoda Zara, a Hen and her Chicks; thus associating this god with the astrological constellation Pleiades.
+Sanhedrin, Succoth Benoth was a hen; according to the Jerusalem Talmud, Avoda Zara, a hen and her chicks, thus associating this god with the astrological constellation Pleiades.
 According to commentators, either sukkot is a foreign word for "hen" and the phrase means "hen of chicks" or the entire phrase is a foreign word for "hen".
 Marcus Jastrow proposed that the phrase is native to Hebrew and should be read "covering the young".